Lennix/HappyAuction/readme.txt

 - haFilterBuyout(amount) -> status
 - haFilterBuyout(amount, randomize) -> status
 - haFilterBuyout() -> amount
     Sets or gets the buyout amount filter.
+Randomize will pad your buyout with an additional 5% unique random value over your buyout to avoid cached searches.
+It's necessary to use this option when calling haSearch more than once per minute (unless Blizzard changes this) or you'll get old search results.
     - amount:       buyout amount. -1 to clear.
-    - randomize:    if true adds a small random value to amount to avoid cached search results and detection.
+    - randomize:    if true adds small unique random value to amount.
     - status:       true if successful

 - haFilterChar(id) -> status